Selah Season | Purpose Life Church

 Active Selah Season

 You remain fully present in church worship and community but with no leadership responsibilities.
-You follow the devotional guide, pursue your personal project, engage in pastoral conversations every two weeks, and make one visit to another local church for fresh perspective and inspiration.
+You follow the devotional guide, pursue your personal project, engage in facilitator meetings every two weeks, and make one visit to another local church for fresh perspective.
+This is the season itself: intentional, protected, and purposeful.

 4